Byron/gitoxide/README.md

 ### Download a Binary Release

 Using `cargo quickinstall`, one is able to fetch [binary releases][releases].
-You can install it via `cargo install quickinstall`, assuming the [rust toolchain][rustup] is present.
+You can install it via `cargo install cargo-quickinstall`, assuming the [rust toolchain][rustup] is present.

 Then install gitoxide with `cargo quickinstall gitoxide`.